Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Residual minimization, nonlinear Petrov--Galerkin and monotone mixed formulation

-We apply the previous result to the \emph{reflexive smooth setting} (recall Section~\ref{sec:dualMapSmooth}), which refers to the particular situation for which $\mbbV$ and $\mbbV^*$ are strictly convex and reflexive.
-Many equivalent formulations follow because of this additional structure.
-Recall that in this setting the duality mapping in~$\mbbV$ is a single-valued and bijective map, denoted by $J_\mbbV:\mbbV\rightarrow \mbbV^*$. \begin{theorem}[Equivalent characterizations] Let $\mbbU$ and $\mbbV$ be two Banach spaces and let $B:\mbbU \to\mbbV^*$ be a linear, continuous and bounded-below operator.
+In special Banach spaces, because of specific properties of $\mcJ_{\mbbV^*}$ depending on the geometry of~$\mbbV$, the above characterizations can be reduced to other forms.
+For example, if~$\mbbV$ is reflexive, then $f-Bu_n\in \mathcal{J}_{\mbbV}(r)$ for some $r\in\mbbV$ such that $\<Bw_n,r\>_{\mbbV^*,\mbbV}=0$, for all $w_n\in \mbbU_n$.
+To have more useful characterizations, we shall restrict to the \emph{reflexive smooth setting}.
+Recall from Section~\ref{sec:dualMapSmooth} that in this setting the duality mapping in~$\mbbV$ is a single-valued and bijective map, denoted by $J_\mbbV:\mbbV\rightarrow \mbbV^*$. \begin{theorem}[Equivalent characterizations] Let $\mbbU$ and $\mbbV$ be two Banach spaces and let $B:\mbbU \to\mbbV^*$ be a linear, continuous and bounded-below operator.
 Assume additionally that $\mbbV$ and $\mbbV^*$ are strictly convex and reflexive.
 Given $f\in \mbbV^*$ and a finite-dimensional subspace $\mbbU_n\subset \mbbU$.
 The following statements are equivalent:

 \begin{enumerate}[(i)] \item $u_n\in \mbbU_n$ is the unique residual minimizer such that \item $u_n\in \mbbU_n$ is the solution of the nonlinear Petrov--Galerkin formulation:

 \item There is a unique residual representation $r\in \mbbV$ such that $u_n\in \mbbU_n$ together with $r$ satisfy the semi-infinite monotone mixed formulation: